InderdeepBajwa/gitid/README.md

 - Creates SSH keys per alias and adds a `Host <alias>` block that points to your provider host.
 - When you `use <alias>`, your repo remote becomes `git@<alias>:owner/repo.git`, letting SSH choose the right key.
 - Optionally sets per-repo `user.name` and `user.email` when switching.
+  - You can also manage them separately via `gitid config` and apply with `gitid apply`.

 ### Notes